rintoj/ngx-virtual-scroller/README.md

 ## About

-This module does not render every record in the list at once; instead a small subset of records just enough to fill the viewport are rendered and reused as the user scrolls.
-Thus displaying an infinitely growing list of items in a viewport of size just about a couple rows in an efficient way is made possible.
+This module displays a small subset of records just enough to fill the viewport and uses the same DOM elements as the user scrolls.
+This method is effective because the number of DOM elements are always constant and tiny irrespective of the size of the list.
+Thus virtual scroll can display infinitely growing list of items in an efficient way.

+* Angular 2 compatible module
 * Supports multi-column
-* Angular 2 compatible module
 * Easy to use apis
-* OpenSource and available in GitHub
+* OpenSource and available in [GitHub](https://github.com/rintoj/angular2-virtual-scroll)

-### Important Note

-Items must have fixed height and width for this module to work perfectly.
-However if your list happen to have items with variable width and height, set `childWidth` and `childHeight` to the smallest possible values manually to make this work.

 ## Demo